designsystemsinternational/react-admin-github/README.md

 > TODO: File upload path settings and template strings
 > TODO: Cannot have id in JSON
 > TODO: Releases.
 AUTO-ENABLED BY NAME
+> TODO: Releases will auto-load workflow runs too on getList

 ### 3. API function